 Despite the fifteen year difference in age, Luke and Rachel were drawn together by their common history and devotion to worthy causes.
 They married in the fall of 1837 and often hosted family members for long stays.
-The family still speaks of a dinner given for no less than 55 of the Bonner clan on the occasion of the youngest of his children’s graduation from law school.
+The family still speaks of a dinner given for no less than fifty-five of the wider Bonner clan on the occasion of the youngest of his children’s graduation from law school.

 Luke was 83 when his heart failed.
 He died peacefully with his wife and seven of his children and grandchildren in attendance.
 He was preceded in death by his father, Nathaniel Bonner, his mother, Giselle Somerville Lacoeur, his step-mother Elizabeth Middleton Bonner, his first wife, Jennet Scott Bonner, by his sister Birdie and brothers-in-law Henry Savard and Simon Ballentyne.
-He is survived by his second wife, Rachel, by his half-siblings Hannah, Lily, Daniel, Gabriel with spouses and children, and his own children Nathan, Adam, Mariah, Isabel and Luke. their spouses, by eight grandchildren and numerous nieces, nephews, and friends.
+He is survived by his second wife, Rachel, by his half-siblings Hannah, Lily, Daniel, Gabriel with spouses and children, and his own children Nathan, Adam, Mariah, Isabel and Alasdair with their spouses, by eight grandchildren and numerous nieces, nephews, and friends.

 Howard Husock Uplifting the “Dangerous Classes” What Charles Loring Brace’s philanthropy can teach us today Winter 2008